valentingol/cliconfig/README.md

 config = make_config('default1.yaml', 'default2.yaml')
 ```

-Then launch your script with additional config file(s) and individual parameters by command line.
+Now launch your script with eventually additional config file(s) and parameters by command line.
 The additional configs are merged on the default one's then the parameters are set.

 ```bash